 Very vulnerable children are a particular focus.
 Where it is deemed safe these children remain with their families and are bussed to a local school that they attend with anonymity, and receive quality education in a safe environment.

 Monthly sponsorship is $60, and covers tuition, bus maintenance, petrol and the cost of the driver.
 We invite you to help a vulnerable child begin their journey to freedom.

 5. SUPPORT THE Girl's SHELTER

-Vulnerable girls like Navnitha, live in our Pratigya home (Pratigya means promise).
-Here they grow up in a loving and protected environment receiving nutritious food, education, and specialist care to help them heal from the abuse they have invariably suffered.
+Girls who are particularly vulnerable live in a shelter home.
+Here they grow up in a loving and protected environment receiving nutritious food, education, and specialist care to help them heal from vulnerabilities they have experienced.

-People can donate regularly to the ongoing operations of the Pratigya shelter home, ensuring a safe haven for vulnerable girls and abused women.
+People can donate regularly to the operations of the shelter home, ensuring a safe haven for vulnerable girls.

 Stories From the Women